aunexjs/aunex/README.md

   of multiple data persitence solutions including [MongoDB](https://www.mongodb.com/), [neo4j](http://neo4j.com/), [Cassandra](http://cassandra.apache.org/), RDMS, [Redis](http://redis.io/) and the list goes on.

+### Webpack
+[Webpack](https://webpack.github.io/) is a fantastic module bundler and fundamentally changes the way file dependencies are managed.
+Much of the asset management code from MEAN.JS will be replaced by Webpack.

 ## Other Concepts
 There are a number of other concepts that AuNEX will set out to explore.